three11/react-template-ts/README.md

 npx create-react-app-ts && yarn && yarn start
 ```

-**Just a quick note:** You should manually create a `.gitignore` file if you plan on keeping your project's version control in Git.
+**Just a quick note:** You should manually create a `.gitignore` file if you plan on keeping your project in Git.

 ## Download